-Julia Croft is a New Zealand based live artist and theatre maker creating work uses feminist theory and politics to investigate themes of gender, power, representation and the body.
+Julia Croft is a New Zealand based live artist and theatre maker who creates contemporary performance that formally sits between theatre, dance and performance art.
+Her work explores feminist themes of representational politics, violence and the body.
 She trained at as an actor at Toi Whakaari: New Zealand Drama School graduating in 2008 and has since undertaken further training at L'Ecole Philippe Gaulier in Paris in 2011 and with Anne Bogart’s SITI Company in New York City in 2014/2015.
 Julia also holds a Bachelor of Arts in English and Theatre.

 Julia has worked with some of the top theatre companies in New Zealand as a performer and devisor and since 2015 has been creating her own performances full time.
 Her works have had enormous success in New Zealand and have toured throughout the country as well as to Australia, the UK, and most recently Singapore and Canada.

-Works in development include Medusa, a collaborative performance project created with Nisha Madhan and Virginia Frankovich.
-This work will premiere as part of the Women in Theatre Festival in Wellington in September 2018 and as part of the Q Theatre Matchbox season in Auckland in October 2018.
-She is also creating a new solo work working on my night moves, which was selected to be a part of the Basement Theatre’s inaugural friends with Benefits program and will premiere in March 2019.
+Works in development include a new solo work working on my night moves, which was selected to be a part of the Basement Theatre’s inaugural Basement Visions program and will premiere in March 2019.